tramitit/guides/en/austria/proof_of_residence.md

 ---
-title: "Proof of Residence"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Austria"]
+categories:
-meta_title: "Guide to Proof of Residence in Austria"
-description: "An easy-to-follow guide for international students in Austria looking to acquire proof of residence."
+- Austria
+date: '2024-06-07'
+description: Learn how to obtain a Proof of Residence document and necessary documents required.
+Necessary for immigrants, international students, citizenship seekers.
 draft: false
+meta_title: 'Proof of Residence: How to Obtain it and Necessary Documents'
+title: 'Proof of Residence: How to Obtain it and Necessary Documents'
-translationKey: "austria-proof_of_residence"
+translationKey: austria-proof_of_residence
 ---

 ## Description
 ### What is it?